ntnshrm87/OOP-Basics-Python/README.md

 # OOP-Basics-Python
-This include simple basic programs to understand OOP Concepts.
+This include simple basic programs to understand and revise OOP Concepts.